Teksta versija

 Section 1.
 Terms Used in this Law

-1) extra-EU flight - an international flight the origin or stop-over of which is in a state which is not a European Union Member State and the stop-over or destination of which is planned in the territory of Latvia, or the origin or stop-over of which is in the territory of Latvia and the stop-over or destination of which is in a state which is not a European Union Member State;
+1) intra-EU flight - an international flight the origin or stop-over of which is in another Member State within the meaning of Directive (EU) 2016/681 of the European Parliament and of the Council of 27 April 2016 on the use of passenger name record (PNR) data for the prevention, detection, investigation and prosecution of terrorist offences and serious crime (hereinafter - the Member State) but the stop-over or destination of which is planned in the territory of Latvia or the origin or stop-over of which is in the territory of Latvia but the stop-over or destination of which is in another Member State;

-2) intra-EU flight- an international flight the origin or stop-over of which is in another European Union Member State and the stop-over or destination of which is planned in the territory of Latvia, or the origin or stop-over of which is in the territory of Latvia and the stop-over or destination of which is in a European Union Member State;
+2) extra-EU flight - an international flight the origin or stop-over of which is in a country that is not a Member State (hereinafter - the third country) but the stop-over or destination of which is planned in the territory of Latvia, or the origin or stop-over of which is in the territory of Latvia but the stop-over or destination of which is in a third country;

 3) air carrier - a person with a valid operating licence or an equivalent document permitting it to carry out commercial flight of passengers by air;